ESP32 based Bluetooth iBeacon

 esp_deep_sleep(1000000LL * GPIO_DEEP_SLEEP_DURATION);

-Finally Plug the ESP32 Development Board with your Laptop using a Micro USB cable and upload the code into ESP32 using Arduino IDE.
-Then open the nRF Connect Android App in your smartphone and start scanning.
-You will find ESP32 as iBeacon broadcast as shown in the below picture:
+Finally, plug the ESP32 Development Board into your Laptop using a Micro USB cable and upload the code into the ESP32 using Arduino IDE.
+Then open the nRF Connect Android App on your smartphone and start scanning.
+You will find ESP32 as an iBeacon broadcast as shown in the picture below:

 Circuit Hardware for ESP32 based Bluetooth iBeacon